department-of-veterans-affairs/vagov-content/pages/disability/va-claim-exam.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="VA-claim-exam-bring">What should I bring to my VA claim exam?</button>
 <div id="VA-claim-exam-bring" class="usa-accordion-content">

-Bring to your exam any new non-VA medical records that you haven’t given us yet.
+You shouldn't bring anything to your VA claim exam.
+The examiner won't be able to review records you bring to the exam.
+If you have any new non-VA medical records, please turn them in to VA.
 These might include records from a recent surgery or illness.

 </div>
 </li>